-Many of us will not travel to see friends and relatives this holiday season due to the pandemic.
+Due to the pandemic, many of us will not travel to see friends and relatives this holiday season.

 Some of us ordered packages online to avoid the crowds.
-That was actually awesome.
+That was awesome.

 But the ability to truly surprise a family member is gone due to package delivery notifications and public wish lists.